extremq/ing-cleaner/README.md

 # ing-cleaner

 `ing-cleaner` is a Python script designed to clean ING transaction reports.
+I use it for my Finance Google Sheet and the file from ING isn't easily usable.

 This script specifically handles `.xls` Excel files, where it performs various cleaning operations, and outputs a cleaned `.xlsx` Excel file.

 ## Script Usage